meshhq/MeshStudioWebsite/README.md

 ##### Hero Image

-- A 200x770px hero image is required for all case studies.
+- A 770x200 px hero image is required for all case studies.
 We are enforcing a resizing at 200px height, so the 770px width should be considered a maximum.
 Again, if you need help sourcing/creating one of these, grab a team member.

 ### Blog Posts